+Note that the parameters $i^*$, $\omega^*$ and $\rho^*$ need to be carefully chosen to satisfy the complementary slackness condition, i.e., Lemma 1(iii).
+While directly finding these parameters may be difficult, we next introduce an algorithm to derive approximate values of $i^*$, $\omega^*$ and $\rho^*$ based on a fictitious model over \emph{truncated belief state space}.
+This fictitious model facilitates more tractable design and analysis.
+More importantly, we shall show that, when implementing these approximate values over the original untruncated system, the performance will get arbitrary close to the optimality.

-Recall that the belief value evolves over a countable state space $\mathcal{B}_i$ for user $i$ and approaches the stationary value if the channel is not active for a long time.
-This motivates us to consider a truncated version of the belief value evolution whereby the belief value of a user is set to its steady state (i.e., its channel state history is entirely forgotten) if the corresponding channel has not been scheduled for a long time, say $\tau$ slots.
-The finite space truncation not only facilitates more trackable analysis, it also provides a close approximation to the countable state space.
-We let $\mathcal{B}_i^{\tau}$ denote the truncated state space for the $i$-th user, i.e., $\mathcal{B}_i^{\tau}{=}\{b^i_{s}, b^i_{c,l}: c \{0,1\}, l 1,2,\cdots,\tau \}$ and let $\mathbf{B}^{\tau}=[\mathcal{B}_1^{\tau},\cdots,\mathcal{B}_N^{\tau}]$.
+Recall that the belief value $\pi_i[t]$ evolves over a countable state space $\mathcal{B}_i$ for user $i$ and approaches the stationary value if the channel is not active for a long time.
+This motivates us to consider the following fictitious belief evolution model over the truncated state space: the belief value of a user is set to its steady state (i.e., its channel state history is entirely forgotten) if the corresponding channel has not been scheduled for a long time, say $\tau$ slots.
+We use $\pi_i^{\tau}[t]$ to denote this `heuristic belief value'.
+The evolution of $\pi_i^{\tau}[t]$ is hence,